 MAVLink_message for information about the signature, CRC and other header information.

 A remote system will typically stream a default set of messages to a connected GCS, camera or other system.
-This default set may be hard coded, and is necessarily limited to reduce traffic on the channel.
+This set may be hard coded, and is necessarily limited to reduce traffic on the channel.

 All MAVLink components should periodically broadcast a HEARTBEAT message and listen for heartbeats from other systems.
 Systems consider themselves connected to another system as long as they regularly receive a

 HEARTBEAT from it.